AndreiE28/Compuzone/README.md

 ![Website Screenshot](assets/img/favicon.ico)

 CompuZone is an educational website designed to teach users about various computer components and peripherals.
-It features detailed information about computer hardware, interactive quizzes, and a feedback system.
+It features detailed information about computer hardware, an interactive quiz, and a feedback system.

 ## 🌐 Live Demo
 Access the website at: